|

 Chase and the West Wiltshire Downs was designated an AONB in 1981

-and spreads across four counties with its western tip in Somerset.
+and spreads across four counties with the majority of its southern

-the north.
-The area was once heavily forested and home to several
+Downs in the north.
+The area was once heavily forested and home

 A